 Air Emissions.
 The federal Clean Air Act, as amended, and comparable state laws and regulations, regulate emissions of various air pollutants through the issuance of permits and the imposition of other requirements.
 The EPA has developed, and continues to develop, stringent regulations governing emissions of air pollutants at specified sources.
-New facilities may be required to obtain permits before work can begin, and existing facilities may be required to obtain additional permits and incur capital costs in order to remain in compliance.
+New facilities may be required to obtain additional permits before work can begin, and existing facilities may be required to obtain additional permits and incur capital costs in order to remain in compliance.
 For example, our sand proppant services operations are subject to air permits issued by the Wisconsin Department of Natural Resources regulating our emission of fugitive dust and other constituents.
 These and other laws and regulations may increase the costs of compliance for some facilities where we operate, and federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the federal Clean Air Act and associated state laws and regulations.
 Obtaining or renewing permits has the potential to delay the development of oil and natural gas and infrastructure projects.

 Climate Change.
 In recent years, federal, state and local governments have taken steps to reduce emissions of carbon dioxide, methane and other greenhouse gases, collectively referred to as GHGs.
-In August 2022, President Biden signed the Inflation Reduction Act of 2022 (the "IRA") into law.
-The IRA contains billions of dollars in incentives for the development of renewable energy, clean hydrogen, clean fuels, electric vehicles, investments in advanced biofuels and supporting infrastructure and carbon capture and sequestration, amongst other provisions.
+For example, the Infrastructure Investment and Jobs Act of 2021 and the Inflation Reduction Act of 2022 (the "IRA") include billions of dollars in incentives for the development of renewable energy, clean hydrogen, clean fuels, electric vehicles, investments in advanced biofuels and supporting infrastructure and carbon capture and sequestration, amongst other provisions.
 In addition, the IRA imposes the first ever federal fee on the emission of GHGs through a methane emissions charge, which will be phased-in starting in 2024.
-The IRA could accelerate the transition of the economy away from the use of fossil fuels towards lower or zero carbon emissions alternatives, which could decrease demand for our well completion, natural sand proppant and other services related to the oil and natural gas industry.
+On January 12, 2024, the EPA announced a proposed rule to implement the methane emissions charge.
+These incentives and regulations could accelerate the transition of the economy away from the use of fossil fuels towards lower or zero carbon emissions alternatives, which could decrease demand for our well completion, natural sand proppant and other services related to the oil and natural gas industry.